-Recently on Culture Amp’s new online forum, People Geeks Answers, we saw a question about executive coaching services.
-We thought this was a great opportunity to address exactly what executive coaching is and share recommendations from the Culture Amp network.
+Recently, we saw a question about executive coaching services on Culture Amp’s new online forum, People Geeks Answers.
+We thought this was an excellent opportunity to address precisely what executive coaching is and share recommendations from the Culture Amp network.

-For those who aren’t familiar, executive coaching is a relationship where a qualified professional works with leaders to help them achieve a variety of goals - whether it’s gaining more self-awareness or clarifying their career path.
-It’s important to find a coach who understands your needs and has experience guiding other clients through the same challenges.
+For those unfamiliar, executive coaching is a relationship where a qualified professional works with leaders to help them achieve a variety of goals - whether it’s gaining more self-awareness or clarifying their career path.
+Finding a coach who understands your needs and has experience guiding other clients through the same challenges is essential.

-Since the process of selecting the right executive coach may feel daunting, we collected recommendations from 21 executive coaches to help you get started.
-Below, they share their areas of specialization, the locations they serve, as well as advice for those who are seeking out executive coaching services.
+Since selecting the right executive coach may feel daunting, we collected recommendations from 22 executive coaches to help you get started.
+Below, we share their areas of specialization, the locations they serve, and advice for those seeking executive coaching services.

 Locations: Brandi coaches clients remotely and across any time zone.
 She’s also open to traveling to clients for coaching intensives that mirror the format of a personal retreat which usually lasts one to two consecutive days.

-Specializations: Brandi primarily works with individuals who are interested in making a career transition (whether it’s entering or exiting a role or industry), pursuing another leadership role, or experiencing some kind of leadership challenge.
+Specializations: Brandi primarily works with individuals interested in making a career transition (whether it’s entering or exiting a role or industry), pursuing another leadership role, or experiencing some kind of leadership challenge.

 Coaching is not therapy.
 Before hiring a Coach, Coachees should clarify why they want to be coached and how they believe a Coach could help support them in meeting their personal and professional goals.